Advancing the Science of DE Technologies

 Antiproliferative Therapies in the SFA

-Learn how the biological environment, mechanical challenges and timing of disease progression impact treatment of the SFA and how antiproliferative therapies help reduce the risk of restenosis that happens after implantation.
+Learn how the biological environment, mechanical challenges and timing of disease progression impact treatment of the SFA and how antiproliferative therapies help reduce the risk of restenosis.